 - What does ‘having your voice heard’ mean to young people in the GAA?

-- Do young people in the GAA currently have their voices heard in their clubs, at county level and at national level?
+- What helps young people to have their voice heard in their clubs, counties and at national level?

-- How would young people in the GAA like to have their voices heard in their clubs, at county level and at national level?
+- What stops young people from having their voice heard in their clubs, counties and at national level?

-A total of 101 GAA Youth Ambassadors between the ages of 15 and 19 participated on the day and 29 counties were represented by 64 boys and 37 girls in total.
-The young people came from clubs all over the country but despite their different backgrounds they worked together to identify issues of importance to young people in the GAA:
+A total of 101 GAA Youth Ambassadors between the ages of 15 and 19 participated in the Youth Consultation Day in Croke Park, with 29 counties represented by a total of 64 young men and 37 young women in total.

 - The importance of getting young people involved as coaches, referees, fundraisers, committee members